 In order for this time of year to be most effective for you, it’s a good idea to start by doing a personal inventory of both your time and your skills.
 Here’s how it might look:

-- When is my race in 2021?
+- When will I race next year?
 How many weeks do I have to get ready?
 Typically, athletes start 20 weeks out and we call that race-specific training.
 This period includes your build-up toward your ‘A’ race, including race-paced training.
 When you only look at those 20 weeks, you are limiting your chances for success.